 So why is this so important?
 My son was intrinsically motivated to play with his toys of interest and was so interested in them that he was able to tolerate the sensory demands of cold weather and sand.
 Intrinsic motivation is always preferred because it gives our children a sense of autonomy and pride that is naturally rewarding.
 Practicing skills is an emotionally difficult experience for many neurodivergent kids, but pairing learning with interests makes it feel more doable.

-In a previous post, I explained that there are times to use external rewards as motivation temporarily to jump-start a child’s initiation of a new routine or activity.
+In a previous post, I explain that there are times to use external rewards as motivation temporarily to jump-start a child’s initiation of a new routine or activity.
 For instance, sometimes children are too anxious to try things for the first time, but once they are over the hump, then they are intrinsically motivated to try again.
 If a skill seems too scary due to anxiety or too hard due to weak executive functioning, trying an external reward at first might be helpful.
-And, it’s okay to reward children with executive functioning weaknesses for remembering things.
-You won’t reward them forever, but you will help them feel successful at first.
-They will feel proud while learning and that pride will create an intrinsically motivating feeling of success that they will want to repeat.

 Once a child feels good about their progress, they no longer need an external reward.
 Feeling satisfied with their accomplishment IS the reward.